|

 Tips When Visiting El Morro

-• Wear comfortable shoes and light clothes.
+• Wear comfortable shoes and light clothes to explore in the heat comfortably.

 • Bring your water bottle to hydrate.
-It gets very hot.

-Wonder Around Colorful Streets of Old San Juan
+Explore Colorful Streets of Old San Juan

 Baby and Mom exploring Old San Juan streets